 Remco Kalf, MSc

 Remco Kalf is the co-founder, treasurer and secretary of the foundation.
-Remco lives in the Netherlands where he has his own (web)design and -development agency.
-He designs and builds websites and applications for companies and government bodies and works as a freelance consultant, designer and developer.
-His motivation for founding Stepping Stones for Africa is his belief and experience over the past 10 years, that real meaningful impact on people’s live can be made.
-People living in deprived communities can be inspired to take their own responsibility and their entrepreneurship and they mostly need guidance and practical help, and people who believe in them.
+Remco lives in the Netherlands where he works as a freelance designer, developer, technical writer and consultant.
+His motivation for founding Stepping Stones for Africa with Cindy in 2006 was his belief and experience in the previous years that making a real and meaningful impact on people living in deprived communities is possible.
+People can be inspired to take their own responsibility and start their entrepreneurial journey.
+They mostly need guidance and practical help, and people who believe in them.

 Naa Ashiley Vanderpuye

-Naa Ashiley Vanderpuye is a medical doctor and advocate for the provision of accessible healthcare services delivered at the community level.
-She is the Medical Director of the International Health Care Center (IHCC), a private infectious disease clinic and CEO of the West Africa AIDS Foundation (WAAF).
-She is specialized in the clinical management of HIV and TB and has been involved in the capacity building of many Key Affected Population groups as well as in care and support to orphans and vulnerable children (OVC’s).
+Naa Ashiley Vanderpuye is a medical doctor and advocates for the provision of accessible healthcare services delivered at the community level.
+She is the Medical Director of the International Health Care Center (IHCC), a private infectious disease clinic in Accra, Ghana, and CEO of the West Africa AIDS Foundation (WAAF).
+She is specialized in the clinical management of HIV and TB and has been involved in the capacity building of many Key Affected Population groups as well as in the care and support of orphans and vulnerable children.

 - Building The Green Clinic – update february 2019

 - Building The Green Clinic – update january 2019

 - Building The Green Clinic – update december 2018

 - Building The Green Clinic – update november 2018

 - Building The Green Clinic – update july 2018